 - having access to one of the oldest and largest undergraduate research programs in the country,

-- the confidence of being trained for graduate and medical school in a department that ranks in the top 10 liberals arts colleges in the numbers of students who obtain PhDs and MDs,
+- the confidence of being trained for graduate and medical school in a department that ranks in the top 5 liberals arts colleges in the numbers of students who obtain PhDs, while many other graduates successfully earn MDs,

 - being able to coauthor research publications with faculty members.

 The Chemistry Department is located on the 3rd & 4th floors of the Hackman Physical Sciences Laboratories Building.

 Franklin & Marshall College

 See students in action by scrolling through selected Chemistry Research Lab photos by using the right and left arrows.